top of page

 The Wizards' War

-Descendant of the Third Lineage of Zoneash, already diluted by time, Lorondir is undoubtedly the most bitter and unhappy king of all others.
-Unfortunately, his wife left him and abandoned him on the day Kaya was born.
-Lorondir, son of Bauloron, was a young king, and this had a significant impact on his life.
-Lorondir never recovered from losing the love of his life.
-What was once a happy and friendly king transformed into a bitter and sorrowful person.
-And it was not just because he lost the love of his life, but also because he did not have a male heir to inherit his kingdom.
-Although he was kind and gentle, Lorondir was a different person to Queen Anastha.
-He fervently demanded that Anastha give him a male heir in the first pregnancy, and with the queen's growing belly, that was what he expected.
+Descended from the Third Lineage of Zoneash, long diluted by time, Lorondir is undoubtedly the most bitter and unhappy king of all.
+Unfortunately, his wife left him on the day Kaya was born.
+Lorondir, son of Bauloron, was a young king, which had a significant impact on his life.
+He never recovered from losing the love of his life.
+What was once a happy and friendly king transformed into a bitter and sad person.
+It was not just the loss of his love that weighed on him, but also the absence of a son to inherit his kingdom.
+Although he was a kind and gentle man, Lorondir was different with Queen Anastha.
+He fervently demanded that Anastha give him a son in her first pregnancy, and as her belly grew, that was what he expected.
 But that was not what happened.
 When the king returned from his celebratory hunt, Anastha was no longer there.
-In her place, she had left behind a beautiful girl.
-The midwife did not know how the queen disappeared; when she returned with clean sheets, the queen was no longer there.
-In the first year of Kaya's life, the king completely ignored her, but later, when he saw that little girl taking her first steps in the corridors, his heart softened.
-He loved Kaya deeply, and she made an effort to please her father and alleviate his sense of loss.
-As Kaya grew up, Lorondir began to teach her everything he could about the kingdom, trade, and politics.
-Sometimes Kaya showed interest in these matters, and other times she did not.
-She preferred to learn about the art of weapons and study strategies of war.
-Eventually, Lorondir entrusted the kingdom's command to Kaya so that she could gain experience, a fact that made him proud.
+In her place, he found a beautiful girl.
+The midwife couldn’t explain how the queen disappeared; when she returned with clean sheets, the queen was gone.
+In the first year of Kaya’s life, the king completely ignored her, but later, upon seeing the little girl taking her first steps in the corridors, his heart softened.
+He loved Kaya very much, and she tried hard to please her father and alleviate his feelings of loss.
+As Kaya grew, Lorondir began teaching her everything he could about the kingdom, commerce, and politics.
+Sometimes Kaya showed interest in these matters, while at other times, she preferred learning the art of weapons and studying war strategies.
+Ultimately, Lorondir entrusted the command of the kingdom to Kaya to give her experience, a decision that made him proud.
 Battles were fought, and Kaya was always at the forefront of leadership.
-The king finally realized that he did not need a male heir and that it was this demand that caused Anastha to abandon him.
-If he could, he would go back in time.
+The king finally realized that he did not need a son and that it was this demand that caused Anastha to abandon him.
+If he could, he would take it back.
 But that was no longer possible.

 DESCENDANTS

-Lorondir had only one companion, Queen Anasha.
-From their union, they had a daughter named Kaya.
-Unfortunately, the king was abandoned by the queen because she was unable to bear him a male heir.
+The only companion Lorondir had was Queen Anasha.
+From this union, they had a daughter named Kaya.
+Unfortunately, the king was abandoned by the queen because she could not bear him a son.
 The queen was never seen again in Anuiönder or anywhere else in Ernt-nador.
-As a result, Princess Kaya is the sole descendant of the Kingdom of Anuiönder.
+Thus, Princess Kaya is the sole descendant of the kingdom of Anuiönder.

 KAYA